Rammsauer/greenwashing/README.md

 Jack lands a couple of BLOWS to HIS OPPONENT'S stomach -- brings up a left uppercut that smashes the Opponent's jaw.
+Tiny spatters of BLOOD adorn the walls, along with sweat.
 </pre>